pengfei99/DataQualityAndValidation/README.md

 #### 2.3.2 Validation Tool evaluation metric:

+- flexible input data format
 - Declarative validation rule
 - Rich built-in validation rule
 - Easy to implement new validation rules
 - Able to reuse existing validation rule set
 - Provide a profiler to generate possible validation rules for a given dataset.
+- Relevance of the generated validation rules.
 - Detailed validation report that indicates which validation rule failed and which row failed the validation rule
+- Heavy dependencies on a specific language or not

 #### 2.3.3 Open source solution